alfredtorch/edward/Hardware.md

 ## 8 SSR Rebel Channel

+This design allows you to control and dimm your AC appliances.
+For a growtank this can be light output and for an irragation control valve
+Applying phase dimming to an unsupported appliance may destroy it.
+Carefull checking and handling is required while using the device.

-This design allows you to tweak all the different light levels your plant deserves, while keeping everything cold.
+all the different light levels your plant deserves, while keeping everything cold.
 It uses a third-party LED circuit but allows you to build your own.

 Features:
 * ESP32-based
-* Phase dimming of AC Loads (0-100%)
 * Tasmota and Esphome Compatible
+* 8 Channel Phase dimming of AC Loads (0-100%) with dedicated Schmitt-Trigger for stable operations
-* On Board ACDC Power Regulator
+* On Board ACDC Power Supply
 * AC Current Monitor
 * GUI with Display and Encoder